onnx/onnx/docs/Operators.md

 <dt><tt>B</tt> (non-differentiable) : T2</dt>
 <dd>N-dimensional matrix B</dd>
 <dt><tt>a_zero_point</tt> (optional, non-differentiable) : T1</dt>
 <dd>Zero point tensor for input 'A'.
 It's optional and default value is 0.
 It could be a scalar or N-D tensor.
 Scalar refers to per tensor quantization whereas N-D refers to per row quaization.
 If the input is 2D of shape [M, K] then zero point tensor may be an M element vector [zp_1, zp_2, ..., zp_M].
-If the input is N-D tensor with shape [D1, D2, M, K] then zero point tesnor may have shape [D1, D2, M, 1]. </dd>
+If the input is N-D tensor with shape [D1, D2, M, K] then zero point tensor may have shape [D1, D2, M, 1]. </dd>
 <dt><tt>b_zero_point</tt> (optional, non-differentiable) : T2</dt>
 <dd>Zero point tensor for input 'B'.
 It's optional and default value is 0.
 It could be a scalar or a N-D tensor, Scalar refers to per tensor quantization whereas N-D refers to per col quaization.
 If the input is 2D of shape [K, N] then zero point tensor may be an N element vector [zp_1, zp_2, ..., zp_N].
-If the input is N-D tensor with shape [D1, D2, K, N] then zero point tesnor may have shape [D1, D2, 1, N]. </dd>
+If the input is N-D tensor with shape [D1, D2, K, N] then zero point tensor may have shape [D1, D2, 1, N]. </dd>
 </dl>

 #### Outputs